aroberts1228/ebdbackup/content/blog/church-websites.md

 *How* can cover several questions or call-to-actions.
 How do I contact your church?
 How do I give online if your church offers that?
 How do I get more information?

 Take the time to view your website through the eyes of a total stranger that knows nothing about your church.
 What questions would you want answered?
 What information would you like easily avliable online?
 If you can easily answer *Who*, *What*, *When*, *Where* and *How*, you are on your way to have a good church website.
-Once your site functions well, we can move into making it look better.
+Once your site functions well, then you can move into making it look better asthetically.

+That is all for part 1 about church websites.
+Next weeks post will be more about the visual look of your website and tips to make it look it better.
+Below are a few more statitistics to help give you an idea about what information is important for your website to have.

+**What people do on the websites of places of worship:**[(Source)](http://www.christianitytoday.com/news/2012/may/new-research-reveals-why-people-visit-church-websites.html "Christianity Today")

++ Check to see the times of services: 43%
++ Check what activities are offered: 29%
++ Look for a map or directions to the church's location: 28%
++ Watch streaming video: 26%
++ Listen to streaming audio: 26%
++ Check to see what the church's religious beliefs are: 22%
++ Request prayer: 18%
++ Downloading a podcast: 15%
++ Checking what denomination or group the church belongs to: 15%
++ Send a message to the pastor or leader: 12%
++ Post on a bulletin board or forum: 5%